What is Nordgold's business?

 What is your key development project?

 - Nordgold also invests in development of the Montagne d’Or project in French Guiana.
-The NI 43-101 compliant Preliminary Economic Assessment for Montagne d’Or was finalised on July 8, 2015.
+The NI 43-101 compliant Bankable Feasibility Study for Montagne d’Or was finalised in March 2017.

 How big are your reserves and resources?

 At 31 December 2016, our JORC resources were 31.5 moz and reserves - 14.9 Moz with life of approximately 18 years and strong pipeline of development projects.